 Keith Haring – Timeless Visual Language

 One of the most widely recognized visual languages of the 20th century came straight out of Pop Art, with Keith Haring being responsible for its creation.
-When you see his work, there are no mistakes about it, you instantly know whether it’s Haring or not, no need second guessing.
+When you see his work, there are no mistakes about it, you instantly know whether it’s Haring or not, no need to second guess.
 His iconic characters and signature style are still very much present and popular in today’s society.
 Haring was another leading figure in the effort to break down the barriers between high and low art, and create art that is for everyone.
-Aiming to make his art even more accessible to people, he opened up a retail store called the Pop Shop where he sold posters, T-shirts and other affordable items featuring his signature designs.
+Aiming to make his art even more accessible to people, he opened up a retail store called the Pop Shop where he sold posters, T-shirts and other affordable Pop Art images featuring his signature designs.
 Even though his life abruptly ended due to AIDS-related complications, Haring left behind a highly prolific career of a groundbreaking artist whose work resonates decades later in the modern culture.

 Robert Rauschenberg – Capturing the Visual Noise in a Framework of Ironic Allegory

 Radical blending of materials and methods brought Robert Rauschenberg to the forefront of several art movements, including Pop Art.
 Being one of the early innovators of silkscreen printing, Rauschenberg took advantage of new commercial printmaking processes of the time, thus transferring photographs and images to the canvas.
 The multiple reproducibility of images, which had been used only in commercial applications up until that point, became an innovative tool in the creative hands of Robert Rauschenberg.
 By combining oil painting with photographic silkscreen, he mirrored our experience of mass-media, capturing the visual noise in a framework of ironic allegory.
 Alongside of Jasper Johns, Rauschenberg would lay the foundations for the bridge between Abstract Expressionism and what would become American Pop Art.